-Depending on the model, the lighting of the instrument cluster and switches can be adjusted in the infotainment system, using the s SETTINGS > Light > Interior lighting >> page 95 function button.
+Depending on the model, the lighting of the instrument panel and controls can be adjusted in the infotainment system, using the function button (> Interior > Lighting >>> page 85.

 With the ignition on and without light activation, the analogue instrument panel lighting remains activated in daytime light conditions.
 The lighting is reduced as the exterior light diminishes.
 In some cases, e.g. when driving through a tunnel without the AUTO function active, the instrument panel lighting may even switch off.
 The objective of this function is to provide the driver with a visual indication that he or she should activate the dipped beam.